zacwong2151/tp/docs/tutorials/AddRemark.md

 ## Add `Remark` to the model

 Now that we have all the information that we need, let’s lay the groundwork for propagating the remarks added into the in-memory storage of volunteer data.
 We achieve that by working with the `Person` model.
-Each field in a Person is implemented as a separate class (e.g. a `Name` object represents the volunteer’s eventName).
+Each field in a Person is implemented as a separate class (e.g. a `Name` object represents the volunteer’s name).
 That means we should add a `Remark` class so that we can use a `Remark` object to represent a remark given to a volunteer.

 ### Add a new `Remark` class